jaypipes/ghw/README.md

 * `ghw.NIC.MacAddress` is the MAC address for the NIC, if any
 * `ghw.NIC.IsVirtual` is a boolean indicating if the NIC is a virtualized device
+* `ghw.NIC.IsOnPciBus` is a boolean indicating if the NIC is on PCI bus
 * `ghw.NIC.Capabilities` is an array of pointers to `ghw.NICCapability` structs that can describe the things the NIC supports.
 These capabilities match the returned values from the `ethtool -k <DEVICE>` call on Linux